VillageSQL is a drop-in replacement for MySQL with extensions.

 Frequently Asked Questions

-More secure than MySQL 5.7 defaults, but still not hardened for production.
-MySQL 8.0 generates random root passwords and enables SSL by default, which are improvements.
+Better than older MySQL defaults, but still not hardened for production.
+MySQL 8.4 generates a random root password and enables SSL by default.
 You still need to: verify the root password is strong, remove anonymous users, restrict host access, and configure thevalidate_password component.

 Should I run MySQL as root?